-And sadly, I have witnessed first-hand the anguish experienced by genuine nonprofit heroes who stand by silently as someone else takes an award for their work.
+And sadly, I have witnessed the anguish experienced by genuine nonprofit heroes who stand by silently as someone else takes an award for their work.
 But it is short-term gain and long-term pain to honor a less worthy award recipient, or the wrong person entirely!

 We all wish people would share Denzel Washington’s high-minded view of awards.
-And there is certainly no harm in honoring a genuinely worthy candidate, or in giving someone public recognition for their achievements.
+And there is certainly no harm in honoring a genuinely worthy candidate, nor in giving someone public recognition for their achievements.
 Such events reflect well on the nonprofit organization.
 They can also serve as a form of cultivation, and a way to inspire others to attain similar lofty goals.

 But sometimes a well-known individual in a community has a louder public “voice” than a more gentle, generous and hard-working nonprofit volunteer.
-I have also seen instances where a company that purchases a great deal of advertising in the local newspaper gains more media coverage overall, and the community watching those media outlets assumes that person is doing the most work for a local cause, and that they are responsible for a nonprofit’s success.
-Business executives who too strongly seek to promote their companies can be guilty of attention-grabbing tactics (and chambers of commerce are sometimes susceptible to them).
+I have also seen instances where a company that purchases a great deal of advertising in the local newspaper gains more media coverage overall, and the community watching those media outlets assumes that person is doing the most work for a local cause and that they are responsible for a nonprofit’s success.
+Business executives who too strongly seek to promote their companies can be guilty of attention-grabbing tactics (and chambers of commerce are sometimes susceptible).
 Public opinion polls can also be misleading.

 My point is, one must conduct careful research prior to giving awards.

 A major gift donor who is quiet and works as hard as a nonprofit’s staff members on a major gift campaign, for instance, may not be as visible or vocal as another volunteer.
-But they deserve the favor of your attention!
+But they deserve the favor of your attention.
 Honoring the correct person means you may see more major gifts in future years, and potentially a sizable planned gift.
 But most of all, your nonprofit will be seen as having integrity, a trait our sector must continually cultivate.